syncfusion-content/windowsforms-docs/WindowsForms/Grid/Grid-Controls.md

-2. Instantiate BindingList &lt;T&gt; class by specifying the type of collection as CustomClass and add few records to it.
+2. Instantiate BindingList <T> class by specifying the type of collection as CustomClass and add few records to it.
 This will create a collection of CustomClass type objects.

 [C#]